Sage/carbon/guides/02_building_basic_component.md

 ## Prop Types

 When creating react components it is important to define the propTypes for that component.
 This allows other developers to quickly understand what the component needs to function.
-To define props types we create a state variable `propTypes`.
+To define props types we create a static variable `propTypes`.

 ```javascript
 // src/components/button/index.js